JREAM/config-ubuntu/README.md

 [(Back to top)](#table-of-contents)

 ## Ruby
-Install Ruby 2.X with header files in `ruby2.0-dev`, this will keep your gems from having issues.
+Install Ruby 2.X with header files in `ruby2.3-dev`, this will keep your gems from having issues.

-    sudo apt-get install -y ruby2.0 ruby2.0-dev
+    sudo apt-get install -y\
+        ruby2.3\
+        ruby2.3-dev\
+        gems

 For Ruby RVM (Version Management)